-Thanks to a generous challenge grant provided by Center City residents Laura and Richard Vague, contributions will be matched dollar-for-dollar up to $125,000 and donors can “adopt a tree” for only $1,250 for the next 50 new trees planted by CCD and have their contribution matched dollar for dollar.
+Thanks to a generous challenge grant provided by Center City residents Laura and Richard Vague, contributions will be matched dollar-for-dollar up to $125,000 and donors can “adopt a tree” for only $1,250.
 Donations of all sizes were received to plant and maintain trees through pruning, watering, fertilization and pest management.
 We only have $5,000 to go!

 Research studies on the effects of urban greening have consistently shown that trees offer many measurable and dramatic improvements to cities.
 They can decrease urban air temperatures, reducing air conditioning bills for homes and businesses; they absorb carbon dioxide and other pollutants, making the air healthier; they add value to adjacent homes and businesses; they reduce stress levels and improve emotional well-being; and they increase pedestrian safety by calming traffic and reducing speeds.
 Trees make good business sense, too, by creating attractive, pleasant urban environments that attract shoppers and encourage them to stay longer.